SOP-MINI/sop-site/content/sop1/lab/l0/index.en.md

 {{< includecode "prog8.c" >}}

 Please notice that environmental variable may be absent and that this code is prepared for this situation.
 Good programmer always checks for errors.
-If you are in a harry and skip those checks your must be aware that your code is more vulnerable.
-It is really bad If you skip error checks due to laziness or ignorance.
+If you are in a hurry and skip those checks your must be aware that your code is more vulnerable.
+It is terribly bad if you skip error checks due to laziness or ignorance.

 The second check is at putenv, last one at system.
 As there are so many checks in the code it is reasonable to have macro to deal with it (like ERR you have already seen).

 There is a second function to modify the environment - setenv.

-In this program system function is used to check what we already know, if putenv was successful we do not expect problems here, but it makes a good example tough.
+In this program system function is used to check what we already know.
+If putenv was successful we do not expect problems here, but it makes a good example tough.

 Function "system" call is the same as running the given command in the shell as child process.
 The function shall return